mplanasgit/Ironhack-Final-Project/README.md

 > Assuming PMs are seasonal, is it the same for all cities in Europe?

 - To forecast levels of PM10 in European cities.

+> This way we could predict which is the best month of the year to visit a given city based on low levels of pollutant.

 ## 3- Data processing